actionhero/actionhero/site/source/includes/docs/ops/production_notes.md

 ### Topology

 - Run a cluster via `startCluster`.
 This will guarantee that you can reboot your application with 0 downtime and deploy new versions without interruption.
-    - You can run 1 actionhero instance per core (assuming the server is dedicated to actionhero), and that is the default behavior of `startCluster`.
+    - You can run 1 ActionHero instance per core (assuming the server is dedicated to ActionHero), and that is the default behavior of `startCluster`.
-    - You don't need a tool like PM2 to manage actionhero cluster process, but you can.
+    - You don't need a tool like PM2 to manage ActionHero cluster process, but you can.
     - You can use an init script to `startCluster` at boot, or use a tool like [monit](https://mmonit.com/monit/) to do it for you.
-- Never run tasks on the same actionhero instances you run your servers on; never run your servers on the same actionhero instances you run your tasks on
+- Never run tasks on the same ActionHero instances you run your servers on; never run your servers on the same ActionHero instances you run your tasks on
     - Yes, under most situations running servers + tasks on the same instance will work OK, but the load profiles (and often the types of packages required) vary in each deployment.
 Actions are designed to respond quickly and offload hard computations to tasks.
 Tasks are designed to work slower computations.
     - Do any CPU-intensive work in a task.
 If a client needs to see the result of a CPU-intensive operation, poll for it (or use web-sockets)
 - Use a centralized logging tool like Splunk, ELK, SumoLogic, etc.  ActionHero is *built for the cloud*, which means that it expects pids, application names, etc to change, and as such, will create many log files.
 Use a centralized tool to inspect the state of your application.
     - Log everything.
 You never know what you might want to check up on.
-Actionhero's logger has various levels you can use for this.
+ActionHero's logger has various levels you can use for this.
 - Split out the redis instance you use for cache from the one you use for tasks.
 If your cache fills up, do you want task processing to fail?
 - Your web request stack should look like: [Load Balancer] -> [App Server] -> [Nginx] -> [ActionHero]
     - This layout allows you to have control, back-pressure and throttling at many layers.
-    - Configure Nginx to serve static files whenever possible to remove load from actionhero, and leave it just to process actions
+    - Configure Nginx to serve static files whenever possible to remove load from ActionHero, and leave it just to process actions
 - Use a CDN.
-Actionhero will serve static files with the proper last-modified headers, so your CDN should respect this, and you should not need to worry about asset SHAs/Checksums.
+ActionHero will serve static files with the proper last-modified headers, so your CDN should respect this, and you should not need to worry about asset SHAs/Checksums.
 - Use redis-cluster or redis-sentinel.
 The [`ioredis`](https://github.com/luin/ioredis) redis library has support for them by default.
 This allows you to have a High Availability redis configuration.

 ### Crashing and Safety